medialab/minet/README.md

 **minet** is webmining CLI tool & library for python.
 It adopts a lo-fi approach to various webmining problems by letting you perform a variety of actions from the comfort of your command line.
 No database needed: raw data files will get you going.

+In addition, **minet** also exposes its high-level programmatic interface as a library so you can tweak its behavior at will.

 ## Features

 * Multithreaded, memory-efficient fetching from the web.